Shashikala1910/trello/README.md

 # trello
-Used to manage projectment tolll
+Used to manage project
+Its is very helpful